Thomas P. Gies is a founding member of Crowell & Moring's Labor & Employment Group.

 Tom has twice argued cases in the Supreme Court of the United States.
 The first involved a labor dispute growing out of the Russian invasion of Afghanistan (Jacksonville Bulk Terminals v.
 ILA, 457 U.S. 702 (1982); Allied Int'l v.
 ILA, 456 U.S. 212 (1982)).
 The second concerned the scope of ERISA's civil enforcement provisions.
 LaRue v.
 DeWolff, Boberg & Associates, 128 S. Ct.
 1020 (2008).

-Tom has handled labor disputes at coal mines in Kentucky, chemical plants in Buffalo, textile mills in North Carolina, and at call centers in suburban Chicago and St. Louis.
+Tom has handled labor union disputes at coal mines in Kentucky, chemical plants in Buffalo, textile mills in North Carolina, and at call centers in suburban Chicago and St. Louis.
 He has litigated employment law cases in courts throughout the country, including trying four cases to verdict.
-Tom has argued 18 appeals in various federal appeals courts.
+Tom has also argued 18 appeals in various federal appeals courts.

 Tom has litigated cases involving a wide range of ERISA issues, with particular emphasis on fiduciary breach claims.
-Tom has experience in counseling and litigating disputes arising under employment agreements, including trade secret theft and non-compete issues.
+He has experience in counseling and litigating disputes arising under employment agreements, including trade secret theft, and non-compete issues.

 Tom is an adjunct scholar with the American Enterprise Institute for Public Policy Research.
 He is also a member of the U.S. Chamber of Commerce Labor Relations Committee.

 Tom chaired Crowell & Moring's Labor and Employment Group for 20 years.
 Before joining the firm in 1983, Tom practiced labor law with Seyfarth Shaw in Washington and Chicago.